Woman sleeping face-down on cream organic cotton pillow — warm editorial lifestyle shot

 The organic pillow market has a documented greenwashing problem.
 Both The Good Trade and The Roundup warn that many pillows marketed as organic carry certification only on the outer cover while the fill inside is conventional, untreated cotton or a synthetic blend.

 The red flag to watch for is the phrase "organic cotton cover" without any mention of fill certification.
 A genuine organic cotton pillow certifies the fill and the cover as a single product through GOTS.
-LeafScore recommends combining multiple certifications for comprehensive protection: GOTS for organic fiber sourcing, OEKO-TEX Standard 100 for chemical safety of all components, and GREENGUARD Gold for low chemical emissions (important for allergy and sensitivity sufferers).
+A related confusion is USDA NOP certification, which covers only raw fiber production on the farm and does not extend to textile processing or finished products.
+A pillow carrying USDA NOP on its cotton may still use chemically processed components downstream.
+GOTS, which covers the full supply chain from farm to finished stitch, is the stronger and more relevant claim for a finished pillow.
+LeafScore recommends combining multiple certifications for comprehensive protection: GOTS for organic fiber sourcing, OEKO-TEX Standard 100 for chemical safety of all components (Product Class 2 for bedding with direct skin contact tests against more than 1,000 harmful substances), and GREENGUARD Gold for low chemical emissions (important for allergy and sensitivity sufferers).

 To verify any brand's certification status, use the public GOTS database at global-standard.org.
 Every legitimately GOTS-certified product has a license number you can look up.
 If a brand claims GOTS certification but does not appear in the database, the claim is not verified.